18F/handbook/docs/03-policies/security.md

 We can group information into two classes:

-1. *Confidential information:*
+*1. Confidential information:*

-   * Personal information - for example: name, e-mail address, mailing address, telephone, passwords, and all records and files directly relating to a person that are not publicly available.
+* Sensitive Personally Identifiable Information (SPII) - for example: Social Security or Passport numbers, financial account numbers, biometric identifiers, passwords, and all records and files directly relating to a person that are not publicly available.
 * Proprietary client information - for example: intranet/extranet content, files or data, unpublished/staged content, project planning/design documents or source code produced by the client or 3rd party vendors.
 This may include information covered by a non-disclosure agreement (NDA), but even in the absence of such an agreement we should treat information provided by clients as confidential unless instructed otherwise.
 * Confidential business information of CivicActions or a client, including engagement terms.
 * Communications involving legal advice or discussions that are intended to be protected by attorney client privilege or the work product doctrine.
 * Internal CivicActions information - for example: information regarding our IT security, accounting, finance or human resources, unless by prior agreement by a member of the management team.

-2. *Non-confidential information:*
+*2. Non-confidential information:*

+* *Limited* Personally Identifiable Information (PII) - for example: publicly available personal data such as name, email, home address and phone number.
+Note that some systems classify this as SPII - consult with your project manager or the security team if you have questions.
 * Free and open source ("FOSS") licensed source code (e.g. GPL/AGPL), such as projects downloaded from drupal.org.
 This also includes all FOSS source code written by CivicActions, with the exception of files containing credentials.
 * Free and open source licensed creative assets (e.g. Creative Commons).
 This also includes project planning/design documents authored by CivicActions, as well as training materials and other incidentals, that have been designated open source.
 * Information that is publicly available, including client information on public facing web site pages.

 From the point of view of a typical client project, this means that:

-* The Drupal and CiviCRM databases (and database exports) should always be treated as confidential, since these contain personal information.
+* Database exports should always be treated as confidential, since these may contain personal information that is not be publicly available.
 * The uploaded files directory may need to be treated as confidential if the client site has any access-controlled content.
 * The site source code can normally be treated as non-confidential, unless this includes proprietary code from the client or 3rd parties.
 * The contents of the project management site (e.g. Trac, JIRA, Trello, etc.), e-mail lists and related communication tools, will normally contain a mixture of confidential and non-confidential information: